CGruich/RedoxFlow/README.md

 # RedoxFlow
 RedoxFlox is an agentic proof-of-concept that prepares redox potential simulations of solvated chemicals en-masse for electrochemical discovery.
+The premise is that redox potential is often treated as a template thermocycle calculation; thus, an agentic AI can prepare the simulation scripts for this template method en-masse for large-scale chemical search and discovery.

 **Installation & Demonstration**
 ---